noaione/yuusha-shoukan-ln/sources/v07/chapter2x1.md

 [Why is it that you yourself aren’t sure about that...
 Rather, the power of a God?]

-“Unnn, before I was “reborn” as Isis...
-I was called the “Great Evil God of Despair”.”
+“Unnn, before I was _reborn_ as Isis...
+I was called the _Great Evil God of Despair_.”

 [...Yes?]